 The law requires every company with 30 or more employees to have a work safety committee.
 The law provides that employees in such companies have the right to remove themselves from dangerous situations without jeopardy to their employment.
 If an employee working for a company with fewer than 30 employees decides to remove himself or herself due to safety concerns, a court rules on whether the employee’s decision was justified.

+Wage, Hour, and OSH Enforcement: The Ministry of Civil Service, Labor, and Social Security is responsible for enforcing the minimum wage and hours of work standards.
 Ministry inspectors and labor tribunals are responsible for overseeing occupational health and safety standards in the small industrial and commercial sectors, but these standards do not apply in subsistence agriculture and other informal sectors.

 The government did not effectively enforce the law.
 Penalties for violations were commensurate with those for comparable offenses, but the penalties were seldom applied.
 Inspectors lacked transport and training, and the number of inspectors was insufficient.
 There were no reports of effective enforcement of inspection findings during the year for wage, hour, and safety regulations.
-No official data was available on work-related injuries or death, but police reported in September the death of seven informal gold miners and injuries to others when the miners entered the closed Bissa gold mine in northern Bam.
-Mining officials noted increasing mining accidents related to illegal gold mining.